Kurento/kurento/source/user/troubleshooting.rst

     sudo apt-get update
     sudo apt-get install "${PACKAGES[@]}"

-For example, see the difference between the same stack trace, as generated *before* installing the debug symbols, and *after* installing them. **Don't send a stack trace that looks like the first one in the example**:
+For example, see the difference between the same stack trace, as generated *before* installing the debug symbols, and *after* installing them. **Don't send a stack trace that looks like the first one in this example**:

 .. code-block:: text